alexvco/meetupz/README.md

 # Meetupz Full Stack React & LoopBack Application

+## Full CRUD functionality with react and react-dom

 You need MongoDB installed as we are using the Mongo connector for Loopback

 ### Usage